indirakalagara/emission-factor-mgmt/readme.md

 As we learnt in the begining of the article, emissions are calculated for a given activity data  by applying the corresponding emission factor.

-### Emissions Factor selection process
+### Typical Emissions Factor selection process

-Lets say, an Organization in United States  purchases electricity from a electricity grid for their day to day operations.
-    So here, activity data = the electricity consumed
+Lets say, an organization in United States  purchases electricity from a electricity grid for their day to day operations.
+So here, `activity data = the electricity consumed`

-Now, how do we find which emission factor to apply on  this activity data(consumed electricity) to calculate the emissions  ??
+Now, how do we find which emission factor to apply on  this activity data(consumed electricity) to calculate the emissions?

 Typically below steps are followed :